davan690/jomuller.github.io/_posts/2017-01-21-implementation_basic_reproductible_workflow.md

 As you can observe, there are some principles :

 - Directory names are as explicit as possible to be understandable by anyone getting these files.
-- Reports don't belong to the script, because I don't produce a report for every script or Rmd (there is child Rmd) and this way, it's straightforward where people should look at the results (reports).
+- Reports and the script or Rmarkdown files are not in the same directory.
+I don't produce a report for every script or Rmd (there is child Rmd) and this way, it's straightforward where people should look at the results (reports).
 - Reports are sorted using 2-digit numbers.
 Data science is also an art to tell stories in the right order.
 - I use *rmarkdown* files to produce my report, to have both the results and my comments.
 These comments are fundamental, this is an appreciation of the results by the data scientist.
 - A rmarkdown file, *sysinfo.Rmd*, will be used to produce a report keeping trace of the name and version of R's package used (with `sessionInfo()`) and some extra information about the OS (`Sys.info()`).
 In an ideal workflow, these commands have to be called at the end of each report.